top of page

 First, let me start by saying that I hate MLMs.
 And this includes the MLMs who say they're not MLMs.
 If you earn more money by getting other people on your "team" to schlock the company's wares, you're in a pyramid-shaped scheme.
 End of story.

 Let me back up a bit... and start with explaining what MLMs are.
 They're Multi-Level Marketing companies.
 Otherwise known as network marketing, MLMs offer products by enlisting entry-level sales people to purchase product and sell it to their "network."
 They move up the payscale by recruiting other people to "join their team" to also sell more product.
 People up the ladder take percentages of either the sales or inventory purchases their "team members" make, so you can see why they would be incentivized to enlist more people to join them in the mayhem.
 Here are some of the most famous (and infamous) MLMs throughout the years: Tupperware, Avon, Amway, Herbalife, Mary Kay, Lularoe, Rodan + Fields, DoTerra, Younique, Pampered Chef, and Scentsy.
-But there are many, many more... and direct selling companies these days do not behave in the same way as they did in your mom's (and grandma's) days...
+But there are many, many more (even Real Housewives are allegedly getting in on it - which makes sense because Salt Lake is essentially the MLM mecca).
+But the thing is, direct selling companies these days do not behave in the same way as they did in your mom's (and grandma's) days...

-Enter the MLMers.
-I've unfollowed the majority of my network who have somehow gotten swallowed up into this industry, so I decided to check in on them during this time of job instability.
-What I discovered didn't exactly surprise me but it annoyed me just the same.
-They're using this chaotic time to benefit themselves under the guise of being helpful.
+Over the years, I've unfollowed the majority of my network who have somehow gotten swallowed up into this industry, so during COVID, they very much used that chaotic time to benefit themselves under the guise of being helpful.

 Here are some examples...